open-edge-insights/eii-core/README.md

 The section assumes the EIS software is already downloaded from the release package or from git.

-* Download the full package for OpenVINO toolkit for Linux version "2020.2" from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux), extract it and copy the directory `l_openvino_toolkit_xxxxx/` inside `IEdgeInsights/common/video`.

-   > **NOTE**: Make sure there is always one `l_openvino_toolkit_xxxxx/` folder under IEdgeInsights/common/video folder as
-   > we are adding `l_openvino_toolkit_*` into Dockerfile which could result in  build failure of
-   > openvino base container if there are multiple openvino sdk's in there (especially the old ones)

 * Generating consolidated docker-compose.yml & eis_config.json:

   Move to build directory: